MattPahuta/contact-form-component/README.md

 - [Form Styling Essentials](https://www.youtube.com/watch?v=nuDpLN2dazU&t=43s) - Another great resource from Kevin Powell on using modern CSS to style a form.
 I used TailwindCSS for my styling, but this video was still hugely instructive on approaching a styling strategy.
 - [Deceptively complex form](https://youtu.be/jJgNgNNHqjk) - Yet another Kevin Powell video tutorial where he is actually coding this exact challenge.
 I found this after I'd started the project and decided I was going to use Tailwind for my styling, so I definitely diverge in some areas.
 But it was still helpful, particularly in nailing some of the the trickier layout sizing (particularly the textarea input)
+- [How to set custom error messages](https://youtu.be/h5qqmE83Tes) - The follow-up to Kevin's project walkthrough above.
+This one mainly handles building out the custom error messaging the design comp calls for using JavaScript.
+Since I used React for my solution, much of this isn't relevant to my project but still well worth the watch, especially if you're using vanilla JS for the challenge.
-- [Tailwindcss docs](https://tailwindcss.com/docs/hover-focus-and-other-states#has)The official Tailwind docs have a use case example for the `:has()` selector that is pretty much perfect for styling the radio inputs for this project.
+- [Tailwindcss docs](https://tailwindcss.com/docs/hover-focus-and-other-states#has) - The official Tailwind docs have a use case example for the `:has()` selector that is pretty much perfect for styling the radio inputs for this project.
 There are svg assets for the radio and checkbox selected states, but I opted to style the native inputs as close to the design comp rather than create fully customized visual input states.
+- [Frontend Masters Tailwind CSS v2](https://frontendmasters.com/courses/tailwind-css-v2/) - Steve Kinney's latest Tailwind course over at Frontend Masters is excellent.
+The supplemental course material you get access to is probably worth the cost alone of a month's subscription.
+In building out my confirmation modal dialog, this content was extremely useful for implementing the Tailwind styles.

 ## Author